Casio PX-160 vs Yamaha P-115: Which Piano Is Best?

 At the time, all of these companies were competing for the greatest in convenient digital piano manufacturing.
 Casio focused on creating a machine that would be fantastic for beginners, but could also be easily moved from place to place.
 Giving you a massive grand piano sound with a compact body style.

-Below, please take a moment to view some of the best-selling digital pianos currently available for sale on Amazon:
+Below, please take a moment to view some of the best-selling digital pianos currently available for sale online:

 Looking at the Keys